 - Click your computer to see its technical specifications, which include the ports and connectors.

-The user guide for your Mac has more information about the specific ports included on your computer.
-Download a copy of the User Guide for your Mac from the manuals page.
+The user guide for your Mac also includes information about the specific ports included on your computer.

 Some Macs include more built-in ports than others.
 If you need to connect more devices than your Mac has ports for, you may be able to add an adapter or card.

 - For USB, FIreWire or Thunderbolt peripherals, consider connecting a third-party hub.
 Some devices include built-in hubs or additional ports.
 For example, If you've connected an external display to your computer, check to see if the display includes a built-in hub with additional ports.